nytimes/Register/README.md

 ### The Problems:

-+ In-app Billing implementations on Android are hard to get right
++ Google Play Billing implementations on Android are hard to get right
 + When payments are involved, developers sleep better having a way to test their functionality prior to release
 + Before an app is promoted to Alpha in the Play Store, we do not have an offical way to test payments

-The New York Times Android Team developed a fake implementation of Google Play Store's In-app Billing called Register, which can be used as a companion app for testing In-app Billing purchases and subscriptions.
+The New York Times Android Team developed a fake implementation of Google Play Billing called Register, which can be used as a companion app for testing Play Billing purchases and subscriptions.

 Similar to a mock web server, you can point your app to use Register rather than the real Play Store In-app Billing implementation.
 Using Register, you'll be able to validate in-advance whether your purchasing flows work correctly.